-Coronavirus: Shaheen Bagh protest site cleared amid Delhi lockdown; India records 492 cases
+Coronavirus: North East reports its first case in Manipur, 101 people infected in Maharashtra

 India reported two more deaths on Monday – one in Himachal Pradesh and another in West Bengal – taking the toll from the Covid-19 outbreak to nine.
 As many as 492 people have been infected with the coronavirus so far.
 All domestic flights will be suspended from Wednesday, while trains and inter-state buses have already been cancelled.
 By Tuesday morning, as many as 34 states and Union Territories had imposed either partial or total lockdowns and curfews.

-The Delhi Police on Tuesday morning cleared the anti-CItizenship Act protest site in Shaheen Bagh following the lockdown orders.
+The Delhi Police on Tuesday morning cleared the anti-CItizenship Act protest sites in Shaheen Bagh and outside Jamia Millia Islamia, following the lockdown orders.

 The pandemic has infected 3,78,679 people globally, and killed 16,508, according to an estimate by Johns Hopkins University.
 As many as 1,00,985 people have recovered.
 Italy has the highest number of deaths – 6,077.
 This is followed by China (3,274), Spain (2,311) and Iran (1,812).
 The pandemic, which originated in China, has been controlled in the country, with very few cases reported in Hubei over the last few days.